 Nashville Planned Parenthood

-Vanderbilt Obstetrics and Gynecology partners with Planned Parenthood of Middle and Eastern Tennessee to provide additional family planning training opportunities for our residents.
+Vanderbilt Obstetrics and Gynecology partners with Planned Parenthood of Tennessee and North Mississippi to provide additional family planning training opportunities for our residents.
 As a Ryan Residency Program Training Program, Vanderbilt offers comprehensive abortion and contraceptive training.
-Located less than 2 miles from the main campus of Vanderbilt Medical Center, Nashville Planned Parenthood offers residents opportunities in contraception management, hands-on ultrasound training, and pregnancy termination for residents who opt-in to training.
+Located less than 2 miles from the main campus of Vanderbilt Medical Center, Nashville's Planned Parenthood office offers residents opportunities in contraception management, hands-on ultrasound training, and pregnancy termination for residents who opt-in to training.